Sabbatical Leave Calendar 2015

 |June -Aug||Librarians who are considering applying for sabbatical leave are encouraged to talk with supervisors who will discuss this with AD and Dean and then be able to offer advice about the process, etc

-Candidates for Sabbatical application should notify HR on intent to apply for sabbatical.
+Candidates for Sabbatical application should notify HR by noon regarding intent to apply for sabbatical.

 |Sept 21||Sabbatical leave applications due in HRD’s office